PR1NT3R/msi-cooler-booster-manager/README.md

  ### Who is this for?

 These 2 scripts are for people who have msi laptops that also run linux.
+To have a peace of mind of not having to remember to enable cooler boost when gaming or doing computationally heavy tasks.

 ### Why?